 Show your American pride and be among the first in the nation to celebrate this year’s Independence Day.

 The award-winning Gatlinburg 4th of July Midnight Parade has received national attention and recognition for its excellence.
+This year, the Harlem Globetrotters will lead the parade.

 For more information, visit the event page here.

-8. Ole Red July 4th Patio Party
+8. Ole Red Midnight Parade Viewing Party

 Be sure to join Ole Red for the Patio Party during Gatlinburg’s Midnight Parade.
 It’s sure to be the perfect viewing area for the parade in the downtown area.
-There will be a limited number of tickets for this event, so be sure to plan ahead.

 Are you spending the 4th of July in Gatlinburg TN?
 Let us know in the comments.